 Another option for early cervical cancer (small stage 1 cancer) is a radical trachelectomy.
 Your doctor (gynaecological oncologist) removes most of the cervix and the upper part of the vagina.
 They put a permanent stitch around the internal opening of the cervix to hold it closed.

 Babies have been born safely to women who have had this type of operation.
 But there is a risk of miscarriage or premature birth.
 The babies have to be born by caesarean section due to the permanent stitch.

 Having radiotherapy to treat cervical cancer will affect the womb.
 This means it is not possible to have children afterwards.

 Radiotherapy and some chemotherapy drugs can also affect the ovaries, bringing on an early menopause.

 Occasionally it’s possible to move the ovaries out of the treatment area before radiotherapy begins, to try to avoid an early menopause.
 This is done by keyhole (laparoscopic) surgery.

 Your eggs or some ovarian tissue can be removed and frozen before starting treatment.
 The eggs could then be used for fertility treatment and surrogate pregnancy afterwards, but this is very rare.

 Losing your fertility

 It may help you to share your worries or sense of loss with other women who have been through similar experiences.
-You may be able to find other women who feel as you do through your local cancer support group.
+You may be able to find other women who feel as you do through your local cancer support group or an online forum.

-If you feel you need more help than a support group can provide, talk to your GP, nurse or consultant about finding some counselling.
+If you feel you need more help, talk to your GP, nurse or specialist about having counselling.